Improved Fixed-Rank Nystr\"om Approximation via QR Decomposition: Practical and Theoretical Aspects: Improved Nystr om Approximation via QR Decomposition

-We can compare the computational complexity of Nystr\"om via QR decomposition (Algorithm \ref{alg:NysQR}) with that of the standard Nystr\"om method (Algorithm \ref{alg:StandardNys}).
+We can compare the computational complexity of Nystr\"om via QR decomposition with that of the standard Nystr\"om method.
 Since our focus in this paper is on large-scale data sets with $n$ large, we only consider terms involving $n$ which lead to dominant computation costs.
 Based on our previous discussion, it takes $\mathcal{C}_{nys}=\order(pnm+nmr+nr^2)$ time to compute the eigenvalue decomposition using the standard Nystr\"om method, while the cost of the modified technique is $\mathcal{C}_{opt}=\order(pnm+nmr+nm^2)$.
 Thus, for data of even moderate dimension with $p\gtrsim m$, the dominant term in both $\mathcal{C}_{nys}$ and $\mathcal{C}_{opt}$ is $\order(pnm)$.
-This means that the increase in computation cost ($nm^2$ vs.~$nr^2$) is only noticeable if $m > r$ and $p \approx m$.
-Typically $m\ll p$ so the $pnm$ term dominates for both algorithms, hence there is no significant increase in cost, as is the case in our runtime example shown in Fig.~\ref{fig:runtime}.
+Hence, there is no significant increase in cost, as is the case in our runtime example shown in Figure \ref{fig:runtime}.

-\begin{exa} In the rest of this section, we present a simple example to gain some intuition on the superior performance of the modified technique compared to standard Nystr\"om. \end{exa} We consider a small kernel matrix of size $3\times 3$:
+\begin{exa} In the rest of this section, we present a simple example to gain some intuition on the superior performance of the modified technique. \end{exa} Let us consider a small kernel matrix of size $3\times 3$:

 One can find, for example, a data matrix $\X$ that generates this kernel matrix as $\K=\X^T\X$.
 Here, the goal is to compute the rank $r=1$ approximation of $\K$.
 Sample $m=2$ columns of $\K$, and suppose we choose the first and second columns: